 Posts in the "Power of Families Radio" category:

 In this week’s episode, Saren and April (from Power of Moms) share detailed, tried-and-true ideas for summer learning and fun.
-We hope it fills your mind with fun do-able ideas that will work for you and your family!
+We hope it fills your mind with fun do-able ideas that will work for you and your family.

-In this week’s episode, Saren interviews her sister Saydi about the simple, kid-friendly Christ-centered Easter activities she has developed..
+In this week’s encore episode, Saren interviews her sister Saydi about the simple, kid-friendly Christ-centered Easter activities she does with her family each year.
 Gathering ideas from many sources, Saydi has created a plan for how families can celebrate Christ’s miracles, teachings, Atonement, death and resurrection in tangible and beautiful ways .